owlbarn/tutorial/book/utilities/README.md

 ```

 You can also use functions: `filter_ancestors`, `filter_descendants`, `fold_ancestors`, `fold_descendants`, `fold_in_edges`, and `fold_out_edges` to perform fold or filter operations when iterating the graph.

-Within Owl, the Graph module is heavily use to facilitate the Computation Graph module.
+Within Owl, the Graph module is heavily use to facilitate other modules such as the Computation Graph module to provide the basic graph structuring functionalities.
+We will discuss the Computation Graph in detail in later chapter in the book.

-TODO: Explain how it is used in CGraph.

-TODO: Use examples and text, not just code.

 ## Stack and Heap Modules